micro-os-plus/micro-os-plus-ii/README.md

 was implemented as XCDL.

-The experience with the component based configuration and build was considered successful, and system validated the concept.
+The experience with the component based configuration and build system was considered a success, and it validated the concept.

 The major weakness was the limitation to manual edits for the build metadata, since the Python code is not easily editable